MSEndpointMgr/AADDeviceTrust/README.md

 # Overview
-When building a Function App API in Azure that accepts incoming HTTP requests from an Azure AD joined devices, being able to validate such a request is only coming from a trusted device in a given Azure AD tenant adds extensive security to the API.
+When building a Function App API in Azure that accepts incoming HTTP requests from Azure AD joined devices, being able to validate such a request is only coming from a trusted device in a given Azure AD tenant adds extensive security to the API.
 By default, the Function App can be configured to only accept incoming requests with a valid client certificate, which is a good security practice.
 Although, there's also another option to enhance the security of a Function App in terms of validating the incoming request, using the certificate enrolled to the device when it first registered itself with Azure AD.

 This module performs the device trust validation and can be embedded in most Function Apps where enhanced request validation is required.

 # How the trusted device validation works

 Every Azure AD joined or hybrid Azure AD joined device has a computer certificate that was generated when registering the device to Azure AD.
 This device specific computer certificate's public and private keys are available locally on the device.
-When registering the device, a special field called the ["alternativeSecurityIds"](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dvrj/f900e812-8f1c-4345-9ab0-b91111068651) is added to the Device's Azure record which contains a "key" field with a value that is a Base64 encoded representation of that SAME key pairs SHA1 Thumbprint, as well as the entire public keys SHA1 hash.
+When registering the device, a special field called the ["alternativeSecurityIds"](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dvrj/f900e812-8f1c-4345-9ab0-b91111068651) is added to the Device's Azure record which contains a "key" field with a value that is a Base64 encoded representation of that same private/public key pairs SHA1 Thumbprint, as well as the entire public keys SHA1 hash.

 The device trust validation functionality occurs in the following scenarios: